Mair-E/Milestone-Project-1/README.md

 The icons in the footer were taken from Font Awesome (link)

 Media
-The photos used on the home page are from xxx
+The photos used on the home page are from https://www.tukoapp.com/ (logo) and https://www.madrazicarspa.in/# The images used for the xx page were taken from xx.
-The images used for the xx page were taken from xx.
+Using a Bootstrap and Font Awesome framwork.

 ## Future features
 A user to be able to create a profile ro return to that rememers their details and previous bookings.